Homesapp/Homesapp2/replit.md

 ### Frontend
 The frontend uses React 18, TypeScript, Vite, Wouter for routing, and TanStack Query for server state.
 UI components are built with Radix UI and Shadcn/ui, styled with Tailwind CSS, and support light/dark themes and i18n (Spanish/English).
 The design emphasizes professionalism and role-switching.

-**Modern React Patterns Implemented (2025-10-08)**:
-- **Progressive Web App (PWA)**: Full offline support with Service Worker, cache strategies (CacheFirst for static assets, NetworkFirst for API, StaleWhileRevalidate for reference data), install prompts with 7-day dismiss cooldown, and update notifications
-- **Context API**: Centralized state management for theme (ThemeProvider), language (LanguageProvider), and PWA (PWAProvider) using singleton pattern to prevent duplicate registrations in Strict Mode
-- **Custom Hooks**: Extensive use of domain-specific hooks (useAuth with role-switching, useAppointments, useProperties, etc.) with useMemo/useCallback for performance optimization
-- **Server State**: TanStack Query v5 for all API data fetching with proper invalidation patterns and hierarchical cache keys

 ### Backend
 The backend is built with Node.js, Express.js, and TypeScript (ESM), providing a RESTful API.
 It features role-based middleware, JSON error handling, and dual authentication: Replit Auth (OpenID Connect) for regular users and local username/password for administrators, including session management and user approval workflows.